INTRODUCTION

 The Old Testament presents God as the shepherd of his flock, Israel.
 Psalm 23:1-4 is a typical example: “The LORD is my shepherd; there is nothing I lack.
 In green pastures he makes me lie down; to still waters he leads me; he restores my soul.
 He guides me along right paths for the sake of his name.
 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff comfort me.”

-Lays down his life for the sheep.
+Lays down his life for the sheep

 (12) A hired man, who is not a shepherd and whose sheep are not his own, sees a wolf coming and leaves the sheep and runs away, and the wolf catches and scatters them.
-(13) This is because he works for pay and has no concern for the sheep.
+(13) This is because he works for pay and has no concern for the sheep

 A hired man

-Leaves the sheep and runs away.
+Leaves the sheep and runs away

-Wolf catches and scatters them.
+Wolf catches and scatters them

-The evil spirit is at work against the Christians and the church, through teachers who misguide their listeners.
-The wolf’s catching and scattering shows how the hostile powers crush Christ’s followers.
+The evil spirit is at work against the Christians and the Church, through teachers who misguide their listeners.
+The wolf’s catching and scattering show how the hostile powers crush Christ’s followers.
 The shepherd should be vigilant and risk himself to save the sheep from Satan.
 The missionaries continue this advice of Jesus.
 Even when the persecutors threaten their lives, they stay with the Christians to protect them and to continue their mission.

-(14) I am the good shepherd, and I know mine and mine know me.
+(14) I am the good shepherd, and I know mine and mine know me

-(15) Just as the Father knows me and I know the Father; and I will lay down my life for the sheep.
+(15) Just as the Father knows me and I know the Father; and I will lay down my life for the sheep

 (16) I have other sheep that do not belong to this fold.
-These also I must lead, and they will hear my voice, and there will be one flock, one shepherd.
+These also I must lead, and they will hear my voice, and there will be one flock, one shepherd

 “This fold” implied the Jews.
 The Jews in the Holy Land were only a portion of Jews who returned to Jerusalem from Babylon to reconstruct the Temple and settle in the Holy Land.
 Besides the Jews in Babylon, there were many other Israelites spread all over the world, including “the lost 10 tribes.”
 They were the ten tribes separated from the United Kingdom of Solomon under the leadership of Jeroboam, who protested King Solomon’s son and successor Rehoboam because he was unwilling to reduce the heavy taxes Solomon imposed.
 The separated 10 tribes in the north were known as Israelites.
 Assyrians took them into captivity and dispersed them among other nations so they would not unite against the Assyrians.

-(17) This is why the Father loves me, because I lay down my life in order to take it up again.
+(17) This is why the Father loves me, because I lay down my life in order to take it up again

 (18) No one takes it from me, but I lay it down on my own.
 I have power to lay it down, and power to take it up again.
-This command I have received from my Father.
+This command I have received from my Father

 Jesus received the command to lay down his life for humanity with the freedom to accept or reject it.
-The Father always gives such freedom to humanity, even from the time of Adam and Eve.
+The Father has always given such freedom to humanity, even from the time of Adam and Eve.
 Acceptance of God’s will is rewarding.
 Jesus laid down his life for humanity from his free choice.
 That pleased the Father, causing a special love of the Father towards the son.

 MESSAGE